 4) Some roof shingles contain iron oxide granules as do steel siding and some gutters.

-5) Any grindings, that find there way to the deck surface.
+5) Any grindings, that find their way to the deck surface.

 However, All is not lost!
 These iron spots can be eliminated or visually reduced by using deck cleaners or brighteners that contain Oxalic Acids, we suggest using Super Deck Brand finishes and cleaning products for the best results Learn more by clicking on this link to our Online Store